Carnegie Mellon Robotics Academy: Software Foundations

 • Use sensors, loops, and camera navigation to solve a complex challenge.

-Session 10: Final Presentations and Wrap-Up
+Final Presentations and Wrap-Up

 • Present your ShieldBot’s capabilities in a final demonstration.